abacusorg/AbacusSummit/docs/data-access.rst

 ----------------
 At OLCF, we are grateful to Ross Miller and the Constellation team for providing the opportunity to host this data and for their expert assistance during the creation of the DOI.

-The NERSC hosting was made possible with the spport of Stephen Bailey, Benjamin Weaver, Eli Dart, Debbie Bard, and Lisa Gerhardt, who we thank warmly.
+The NERSC hosting was made possible with the support of Stephen Bailey, Benjamin Weaver, Eli Dart, Debbie Bard, and Lisa Gerhardt, who we thank warmly.

-For additional acknowledgements related to the creation of the suite proper, please see :ref:`authors:acknowledgements-thanks`.
+For additional acknowledgements related to the creation of the suite proper, please see :ref:`authors:acknowledgements--thanks`.